Breadcrumb

 First-Year Admission to Liberal Arts & Sciences

-To be considered for Direct Admission, students must submit the Supplemental Application which includes essay questions, an activities/experiences list, and an official high school transcript.
-Without all these components, an application is considered incomplete and will not be reviewed.
+To be considered for Direct Admission, students must submit the Supplemental Application before the deadline, which includes several essay questions.
+In addition to this written application, students must submit an official high school transcript.
+Students who are eligible will receive an invitation to schedule a virtual interview with members of the admissions committee after the deadline has passed.
+Without all of these components (application, transcript, and interview), an application is considered incomplete and will not be reviewed.

 Please have official high school transcripts mailed to: